 Raffle tickets will be on sale in the Methodist foyer until at round 3.00pm.

-Please note: any exhibit from the vegetable, flower and domestic classes not displaying a not for sale marker (available from registration)
+Please note: any exhibit from the vegetable, flower and domestic classes not displaying a not for sale marker (available from registration) is liable to be sold after the show.

 GENERAL PRIZES